 Herston Quarter

 A catalyst for health and research innovation.
 A celebration of heritage character.
-A vital hub for the community.
+A vital hub for community.
 The redevelopment of Herston Quarter is all of these things for Brisbane — and beyond.

 The precinct’s master plan — with Hassell as lead designer — combines healthcare, education, housing, retail, recreation and community spaces in one multi-connected place with daily interaction and innovation in its DNA.
 Envisioned to be deliberately and overtly community enabling, our masterplan for Herston Quarter actively invites people in beyond the working and visiting population.